United States Fifth Fleet: In the Middle East after 1995

+In August 2002, Marines from the 22nd Marine Expeditionary Unit (Special Operations Capable (MEU) (SOC)) carried out a long-range deployment exercise from the amphibious assault ship USS Wasp (LHD 1) into Djibouti.
+During the deployment the MEU also participated in Operation Sea Eagle in the Gulf of Aden and Operation Infinite Anvil in the Horn of Africa.

-Fifth Fleet forces peaked in early 2003, when five USN aircraft carriers (CV and CVNs), six USN amphibious assault ships (LHAs and LHDs) and their embarked USMC air ground combat elements, their escorting and supply vessels, and over 30 Royal Navy vessels were under its command.
+Fifth Fleet forces peaked in early 2003, when five USN aircraft carriers (CV and CVNs), six amphibious assault ships (LHAs and LHDs) and their embarked Marine Corps air ground combat elements, their escorting and supply vessels, and over 30 Royal Navy vessels were under its command.

 In the Persian Gulf, United States Coast Guard surface ships attached to the Fifth Fleet were under Commander, Destroyer Squadron 50 (CDS-50) commanded by Captain John W. Peterson of the Navy.
 Coast Guard cutters Boutwell, Walnut, and the four patrol boats were part of this group.
 The shore detachments, MCSD and Patrol Forces Southwest Asia also operated under the command of CDS-50.
 For actual operations, the Coast Guard forces were part of two different task forces.
 The surface units were part of Task Force 55 (CTF-55).
 Command of CTF-55 actually shifted during OIF.
 Initially, Rear Admiral Barry M. Costello, Commander of the Constellation Battle Group, commanded CTF-55.
 The surface forces were designated Task Group 55.1 (TG-55.1) with Commander Destroyer Squadron 50 (CDS-50) as the task group commander.
 In mid-April, the Constellation Battle Group left the NAG and the Destroyer Squadron 50 staff commanded TF-55 for the remainder of OIF major combat operations.
 In the aftermath of the fall of Baghdad in April 2003, the very large force of ships was quickly drawn down.

+On 6 May 2005, a party of Marines reportedly landed in Somaliland, the autonomous and self-declared state in northern Somalia.
+The landings were purportedly conducted to carry out searches, as well as to question locals regarding the whereabouts of terrorist suspects.
+Three ships, including a helicopter carrier, were reported in a nearby anchorage, likely a MEU/ARG.
+United States military officials denied the allegations and said operations were not being conducted in Somaliland.